Topologically-based fractional diffusion and emergent dynamics with short-range interactions: Global well-posedness in 1D

 In this particular case the regularization will follow from a kinematic argument based on the Schauder estimates as in \cite{CS2011,JX2015}.
 So, we start by rewriting the relation between $\rho$, $u$, and $e$ as follows

-In the purely geometric case this of course implies $\rho\in C^{1-\a}$ immediately.
+In the purely metric case this of course implies $\rho\in C^{1-\a}$ immediately.
 For the topological models the conclusion is not so straightforward, and in fact may not even be true up to regularity $1-\a$.

 First let us make an observation that $ \cL_\phi \rho = \p_x (\cF \rho)$, where

 Next, by symmetrization

 Now we use the expansion